Manya Shochat: Family

+Manya also had an older sister who suffered from depression.

 In May 1908, Manya married Israel Shochat, who was 9 years younger than her.
-She had 2 children with him: Gideon (Geda) and Ana.
+She had 2 children with him: Gideon (Geda), 1912, and Anna, 1917.

+By 1921 Manya and Israel were no longer living together.
+Despite Israel's relationships with other women they continued their political activities together and Manya repeatedly nursed him during his recurring bouts of illness.
+According to Rahel Yanait Manya attempted to commit suicide in the early 1920s.

 Gideon Shochat was a pilot in the British Royal Air Force (RAF) during World War II and later became one of the founding pilots of the Israeli Air Force, rising to the rank of colonel.
 He committed suicide in 1967.
 In 1971, his daughter Alona married Arik Einstein, a famous Israeli performer.
 They had 2 daughters together.
 They later divorced, the daughters remaining with their mother.
 They later became Orthodox Jews, and the daughters married Uri Zohar's sons.
 Zohar was a good friend of Einstein and became one of the leading figures in the Orthodox community.

+In a 1986 interview in Haaretz Anna revealed how estranged she and her brother became from their parents.
+Geda had been left in Palestine when Manya and Israel were exiled to Bursa.
+He was first looked after in Kinneret but later cared for by an Arab family.
+After the war the children were bought up in the children's house in Kfar Giladi.